unyt-org/newsletter-archive/2024/May/en.md

 - **There will be an upcoming video tutorial series about UIX.**

   This series will be geared towards beginners to intermediates in the area of reactive web development.
-  Showing the live development of exemplary projects, they will not only teach core concepts of the DATEX and UIX projects but they will furthermore focus on the application of these technologies.
+  Showing the live development of exemplary projects, it will not only teach core concepts of the DATEX and UIX projects but it will furthermore focus on the real-world application of these technologies.

 # Development
 SUMMARY